There’s a reason the holiday season is called the most wonderful time of the year!

 1. Don’t let your confirmation emails go to waste.

 Your organization shouldn’t make the mistake of overlooking the importance of a confirmation email, especially because a donation receipt can make or break your relationship with a donor.
 Here’s what you should make sure to include:

 - A statement of impact (i.e., “Because of your $25 donation, we’ll be able to care for four wounded birds.”)

 - Ideas for future involvement with your organization, like social sharing, recurring giving, and volunteer opportunities

 2. Illustrate your donors’ impact.

 Consider sharing impact stories!
 Try using images to capture the human element of the impact your donors are having.
-Just don’t forget to explain how your Giving Tuesday campaign differs from your regular campaigns, and what this special giving day means to your organization and those whom you support.
+Just don’t forget to explain how your Giving Tuesday campaign differs from your regular campaigns and what this special giving day means to your organization and those you support.

 3. Throw a donor thank-a-thon.

 Try providing a genuine thank-you message to your donors with video, audio, and visuals.
+Tell them about the impact their donation will make with pictures and storytelling elements.
+Add personalization tags to all of your thank-you emails to keep your donors from feeling like they’re just another face in the crowd.
 Make sure your branding is unique to your thank-a-thon and aimed at making your donors feel special.